-Management's Report on Internal Control Over Financial Reporting the Partnership.
+Management's Report on Internal Control Over Financial Reporting

+Our management is responsible for establishing and maintaining adequate internal control over financial reporting for the Partnership.
 Internal control over financial reporting, as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act, is a process designed by, or under the supervision of, the Partnership's chief executive officer and chief financial officer and effected by the Partnership's board of directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
-The Partnership's management, with the participation of the Partnership's chief executive and financial officers, has established and maintains policies and procedures designed to maintain the adequacy of the Partnership's internal control over financial reporting, and includes those policies and procedures that:
+The Partnership's management, with the participation of the Partnership's internal control over financial reporting, and includes those policies and procedures that: